In a separate post, we explain what plugins are and how you can use these to easily extend your blog’s functionality.

 Select all of the plugins you want to delete by either placing a tick next to their checkbox, or click on the check box next to the Plugin column header to select and delete all inactive plugins …

-Once you have selected all of the plugins that you want to delete, choose Delete from the Bulk Actions drop down menu …
+Once you have selected all the plugins that you want deleted, select Delete from the Bulk Actions dropdown menu …

-A list of all selected plugins will be displayed in the Delete Plugins area.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely certain that you would like to go ahead and delete all of the selected plugins …
+A list of all selected plugins will show up in the Delete Plugins screen.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you would like to proceed to the next step and delete all of the selected plugins …

-As well as the methods shown above, you can use WordPress plugins to manage your plugins.
+As well as the methods shown above, you can install WordPress plugins that let you manage your plugins.

 Health Check & troubleshooting